Victor Schertzinger: Life and career

-His first brush with the film industry came in 1916, when Thomas Ince commissioned him to compose the orchestral accompaniment for his great silent film Civilization.
-Remaining under Ince's employment, Schertzinger became principal director of the popular Charles Ray films, establishing a rapport with the mercurial Ray that few of the star's other collaborators would ever achieve.
+His first brush with the film industry came in 1916, when Thomas Ince commissioned him to compose the orchestral accompaniment for his silent film Civilization.
+Remaining under Ince's employment, Schertzinger became principal director of the Charles Ray films, establishing a rapport with Ray that few of the star's other collaborators would ever achieve.

 After the introduction of sound, Schertzinger continued to direct films but also began to compose songs for them, and in some instances writing scripts or producing as well.
 Although closely associated with Paramount Pictures, Schertzinger actually spent the 1930s as a freelancer.

-Some of his best films, such as One Night of Love (1934) and The Mikado (1939) exploited his vast knowledge of the world of music.
+Some of his best films, such as One Night of Love (1934) and The Mikado (1939) exploited his knowledge of the world of music.
 His songwriting collaborators during this period also included Gus Kahn, Johnny Burke and Frank Loesser.

 Schertzinger married Julia E. Nicklin, to whom he remained married until his death.
 They had two daughters, Patricia and Paula.